sergiomlr/fdc/README.md

 # fdc
-`fdc` calculates the probability of exceedence for discharge q or other variable.
+`fdc` calculates the probability of exceedence for discharge "q" or other variable.
 Additionally, `fdc` offers a plot function to visualize the percentiles of the sensitivity analysis results.

 ## Installation